zsteinmetz/envalysis/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1240304.svg)](https://doi.org/10.5281/zenodo.1240304)

-**envalysis** is an R package containing miscellaneous functions for data analyses in environmental chemistry and ecotoxicology.
-Provides, for example, `calibration()` to calculate calibration curves and corresponding limits of detection (LODs) and quantification (LOQs) according to German DIN 32645 (2008). `texture()` makes it easy to estimate soil particle size distributions from hydrometer measurements (ASTM D422-63, 2007).
+**envalysis** is an R package containing miscellaneous functions for data analysis in environmental chemistry and ecotoxicology.
+Provides, for example, `calibration()` to calculate calibration curves and corresponding limits of detection (LODs) and limits of quantification (LOQs) according to German DIN 32645 (2008). `texture()` makes it easy to estimate soil particle size distributions from hydrometer measurements (ASTM D422-63, 2007).
 Some functions of the package require **ggplot2** or **drc**.